 “But, but!
 I haven’t spoken to Marie in 6 months!
 Isn’t she going to be annoyed that I burst into her text messages with no pre-amble?”
 Ok, add some preamble!
 Acknowledge that you haven’t spoken, ask for some time to catch up…and then ask her for the details you need.

-Here’s the interesting thing about using the Aligned Time Journal: it reveals both how complicated things are, and how over-complicated we can make things.
+Here’s the interesting thing about using the Great Work Journals: it reveals both how complicated things are, and how over-complicated we can make things.

 Sending a text might come with some baggage, and that’s OK!